salemove/developer/_includes/operator_api.md

     GET /enagements

-Fetches a collection of all engagements that the current manager can see.
+Fetches a collection of all engagements that the current manager has access to configure.
 The manager needs to have access to the site to be able to fetch an engagement from there.
-The collection is paginated and ordered by ascending ID.
+The collection is paginated and sorted by ID (ascending).

 + Response 200 (application/json)